missoulatech/documents-and-resources/CODE_OF_CONDUCT.md

 ## Thanks

 Thank you to every Missoula Tech Slack community member for helping to make our home the respectful and inclusive community that it is.

-V0.2 of this Code of Conduct was published on October 2nd, 2021.
-V0.1 of this Code of Conduct was published on March 19th, 2020.

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).